 There is a “bunk” with a slide inside that takes you to a disco room lined with flippy sequins and a light up dance floor.
 There is a “dock” that makes musical sounds as you walk across next to a full-sized canoe filled with stuffed animals.
 In the back, there is a stage for performances and an activity area for scheduled crafts such as slime-making.
 We have gone many times just for fun and not purchased a thing.
 It’s located on 5th Avenue and 16th street.

-The Metropolitan Museum of Art is can’t miss, especially since you need to see those iconic front steps.
+The Metropolitan Museum of Art (aka The Met) is can’t miss, especially since you need to see those iconic front steps.
 Inside is pretty fabulous too.
 And there is a rooftop terrace open May through September.
 I’d recommend pairing a trip to the Met with a morning or afternoon in Central Park.

 The Whitney Museum of American Art is one of my favorite museums and always has really interesting multi-media exhibits that appeal to kids.
 It’s right at the start of the Highline so pairing those two together makes for a great morning or afternoon. be sure to check out the rooftop, which has a really cool view of the Highline and different sculptures every time we visit.